-In the Results section, dose distributions will be depicted mainly as DVHs (3).
-After discarding all voxels outside both suborgan VOIs, differential DVHs assign all voxels in a certain absorbed dose interval to appropriate histogram bins (width, 25 mGy), which are normalized to the total number of voxels.
-As a continuation, cumulative DVHs are calculated as 1 minus the integral of the differential DVHs.
-Although the horizontal axis represents the absorbed dose threshold for each bin, the vertical axis represents the fraction of the VOI volume having a dose larger than or equal to the dose threshold.
+In the Results section, dose distributions will mainly be depicted as dose volume histograms (3).
+After discarding all voxels outside both sub-organ VOIs, differential DVHs assign all voxels in a certain absorbed dose interval to appropriate histogram bins (width: 25 mGy), which are normalized to the total number of voxels.
+As a continuation, cumulative DVHs are calculated as one minus the integral of the differential DVHs.
+While the horizontal axis represents the absorbed dose threshold for each bin, the vertical axis represents the fraction of the VOI volume having a dose larger than or equal to the dose threshold.

-Calculation of Mean Suborgan Absorbed Doses
+Calculation of Mean Sub-Organ Absorbed Doses

-Mean suborgan absorbed doses were calculated as the mean over the CT-based suborgan VOIs (cortical VOI, medullary VOI).
+Mean sub-organ absorbed doses were calculated as mean over the CT-based sub-organ VOIs (VOIcortex, VOImedulla).
 This calculation was additionally performed for the ground truth absorbed dose distributions, and percentage differences were calculated.

-As an alternative measure to the mean absorbed dose, the rootmean-square deviation (RMSD) between the SPECT/CT-based and the nominal absorbed dose distribution was calculated as
+As alternative measure to the mean absorbed dose, the root-mean-square deviation RMSD (square root of the mean squared voxel-wise difference) between the SPECT/CT-based and the nominal absorbed dose distribution was calculated as

-$$RMSD = \sqrt{\frac{\sum{i} \left[D{SPECT/CT}(i) - D{nominal}(i)\right]^{2}}{number of voxels}}.$$
+$$RMSD = \sqrt{\frac{\sum{i} \left[ D{SPECT/CT}(i) - D{Nominal}(i) \right]^{2}}{\#Voxels}}.$$

-Here, D(i) stands for the absorbed dose in voxel i, and the sum is taken over all voxels of the VOI.
+Here, D(i) stands for the absorbed dose in voxel i and the sum is taken over all voxels of the VOI.